DissonanceTK/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/4-database-monitoring/6-monitor-and-troubleshoot-option-2/_index.md

 The expensive query you looked at is joining across three tables and could benefit from an index for each column in each join.
 The MANUFACTURER_ID column needs an index created for it to improve the performance of any queries on the table.

 ![Troubleshoot Expensive Query](images/07-db-dashboard-07.png)

-You have now completed this lab!

-Next we’ll start the Business iQ lab.